Walking approximately 4.5 blocks to/from restaurant. Getting on/off motorcoach, on/off riverboat.

 We will have luggage ready for pick-up and transport to the American Queen before walking to brunch.

 At the celebrated Court of Two Sisters, we’ll settle in for a true New Orleans delight, the Jazz brunch.
 The elaborate buffet offers tasty hot and cold New Orleans favorites from eggs any style to Creole jambalaya, grits and grillades, gumbo, classic desserts, and much more; coffee, tea, water included, other beverages available for purchase.
 Tap your toes to the music of the restaurant’s resident Jazz trio.
-We’ll then walk back to the hotel, get our carry-on luggage, and check out.
-We’ll walk 1 block to the motorcoach and ride to the National World War II Museum.
+We’ll then walk back to the hotel, where a retired riverboat captain will join us for a lecture on Paddlewheelers, packets, and floating palaces.
+Our Captain has probably seen more of the Mississippi River system than any other living boatman, having worked on nine rivers in seventeen states.

 Our first dinner aboard the American Queen will be at 5:15 p.m. in the J. M. White Dining room.
 Meals aboard ship feature cuisine that blends local flavors and fine culinary traditions.
 Shipboard dinners include complimentary house wines, house-select beers, coffees, teas, and soft drinks.
 We will have our own tables for Road Scholar, so we can get to know our fellow adventurers better.